wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 Let's see what we've got:

-* `analyze_counts.pl`: This is a simple program to run sample text against a language analyzer.
+* `analyze_counts.pl`: This is a program to run sample text against a language analyzer.
 It asks Elasticsearch to analyze the text, maps tokens in the output back to strings in the input, and keeps count of how often each mapping occurs.
+It can also output tokens in the middle of the process, allow you to run an external stemmer on them, read them back in, and continue counting from there.
 * `compare_counts.pl`: This is a much more complex program that does the real analysis of the language analyzer.
 It can perform either a "self analysis" on one counts file, or a "comparison analysis" between two counts files.
 See more below.
 * `samples/data/`: This directory contains 1MB samples of text from articles from various Wikipedias.
 The corpora have had markup removed, and lines have been deduped.
 * `samples/output/`: This directory contains output from the English examples below, so you can check them out without having to run everything yourself.